 HAMPTON, Virginia (Achieve3000, February 25, 2019).
-Katherine Johnson has never had a hit song or given an Oscar-winning performance, nor has she been an Olympic athlete or a fashion icon.
-Instead, Johnson's greatness comes from her work as a math expert.
+Katherine Johnson has never had a hit song or given an Oscar-winning performance, nor has she been an Olympic athlete or a fashion icon, yet she is indubitably great-and her greatness stems from her work as a math expert.

-Math directly impacts all our lives, whether we're aware of it or not.
+Math directly impacts all our lives, whether we're cognizant of it or not.
 Johnson's math, too, directly affects your life, in the legacy of her work for NASA-the U.S. space agency-which she performed from the 1950s until the 1980s.
 Without NASA's space program, which her calculations helped advance, we wouldn't have the technology necessary for things like satellite TV, sophisticated meteorology, and small computers (like laptops and iPhones).
 So while Johnson may never be on the Hollywood Walk of Fame, you could say she's quite a hero.

 You may be conversant with Johnson's name and work if you've seen the 2016 movie Hidden Figures, which tells the story of Johnson and two other African American women who worked behind the scenes at NASA as "human computers."
-They did things like calculate orbital trajectories-vital work when you're preparing to send people into space.
-Remarkably, they did this work at a time when women and minorities were often dissuaded from pursuing high-level jobs.
+They did tasks like calculate orbital trajectories -vital work when you're preparing to send people into space-and remarkably, they did this work in an era when women and minorities were often dissuaded from pursuing high-level jobs.